newaetech/CANoodler/README.md

 * Ability to solder and/or coerce someone who can solder into doing your work

 ### CANoodler PCB ###

+You can order the PCB from [OSH Park](https://oshpark.com/projects/aEDxzHX4) or upload the gerber zip-file somewhere you like.

 The CANoodler PCB doesn't have part designators on the PCB.
 Not because I have you and want to make it hard-mode to build your own, but because I prefer having a cleaner final PCB.